Corona and the effects on contracts under Dutch law

 3. For the purpose of this Article, a person to whom a right or obligation from the agreement has passed, is equated with an original party to that agreement.

-An "unforeseen circumstance" should be unforeseen when closing the contract (and not "unforseeable" as such).
-In different words: parties to a contract under Dutch law shall not have incorporated the possibility of the occurrence of such an event in the contract.
+An “unforeseen circumstance” should be unforeseen when closing the contract (and not “unforeseeable” as such).
+In other words: parties to a contract under Dutch law shall not have incorporated the possibility of the occurrence of such an event in the contract.

-Typicall, the Dutch courts have been quite hesitant in applying the remedy ex article 6:258 of the Civil Code, and have generally assumed that certain inherent risks should be borne by commercial parties themselves.
+The Dutch courts have been quite hesitant in applying the remedy ex article 6:258 of the Burgerlijk Wetboek, and have generally assumed that certain inherent risks should be borne by commercial parties themselves.

-However, given the extreme nature of the current governmental corona measures, the Dutch courts may likely decide that contractual parties are now not faced with "normal" (acceptable) commercial risks.
-It can generally be assumed that the bulk of contracts under Dutch law does not "foresee" such a debacle.
-Surely, the governmental corona measures qualify as unforeseen circumstances in the sence of article 6:258 of the Dutch Civil Code.
+Given the extreme nature of the governmental corona measures, Dutch courts may decide that contractual parties are not faced with normal (acceptable) commercial risks.
+It can generally be assumed that the bulk of contracts under Dutch law does not “foresee” such a crisis.
+The governmental corona measures qualify as onvoorziene omstandigheden in the sense of article 6:258 of the Burgerlijk Wetboek.

-Application of article 6:258 of the Dutch Civil Code can lead to (i) suspension, (ii) modification or (iii) termination of the contract, or (iv) can give rise to a duty to renegotiate the contract, in order to find a better "balance" in the contractual relationship between the parties and to distribute fairly and reasobly the burden resulting from the unforeseen circumstance (i.e. the corona measures).
-Article 6:260 of the Dutch Civil Code may be of relevance in this regard:
+Application of article 6:258 of the Burgerlijk Wetboek can lead to (i) suspension, (ii) modification or (iii) termination of the contract, or (iv) can give rise to a duty to renegotiate the contract, in order to find a better balance in the contractual relationship between the parties and to distribute fairly and reasonably the burden resulting from the onvoorziene omstandigheden (the corona measures).
+Article 6:260 of the Burgerlijk Wetboek may be of relevance in this regard:

 1. When the court has changed or dissolved an agreement on the basis of Article 6:258 or 6:259, it may set additional conditions in its judgment.